MadhanDevlpr/my_portfolio/README.md

 <img width="881" alt="Screenshot 2022-01-12 151709" src="https://user-images.githubusercontent.com/81558579/149115193-5e38efaa-4a7c-41f3-9202-9476f686b0b5.png">

-If you've followed the steps correctly you're site should have be deployed ✔.
+If you've followed the steps correctly you're site should have be successfully deployed ✔.

 Copy the url and Paste it into the world.